Source: Warhammer Armies Project

 Unit Strength

-Chariots have a Unit Strength equal to their starting number of Wounds and add the number of additional crew and/or mounts purchased to their Unit Strength.
+Chariots have a Unit Strength equal to their starting number of Wounds (unless specified) and add the number of additional crew and/or mounts purchased to their Unit Strength.

 Line of Sight